mkaz/working-with-go/pages/regexps.md

 ## Case Insensitive

-The format for flags is a bit different than typical regular expressions.
-In golang the flag precedes the pattern, the syntax is not great, but here is a case insensitive flag
+The format for Go regular expression flags is different than typical.
+In Golang, the flag precedes the pattern, the syntax is, let's just say, not great.
+Here is an example using the case insensitive flag `i`

 ```go
 ptn := `(?i)^t.`